alexfrom0815/IR-BPP/README.md

 # IR-BPP: Learning Physically Realizable Skills for Online Packing of General 3D Shapes

 We develop a learning-based solver for packing arbitrarily-shaped objects in a physically realizable problem setting, which is arguably the most challenging setting of bin packing problems.
-This work is newly been accpted by **ACM Transactions on Graphics (TOG)**.
+This work is newly been accepted by **ACM Transactions on Graphics (TOG)**.
 See these links for video demonstration: [YouTube](https://www.youtube.com/watch?v=z4Q05EGcW64&t=56s), [bilibili](https://www.bilibili.com/video/BV1ho4y1M7gG/)

 We release our source code and build well-established benchmark datasets.
-Our datasets consisting of training and testing objects, separated into discrete cuboidal sets, continuous cuboidal sets, and large-scale irregular sets with various geometric characteristics, and specifying a container size.
+Our datasets consist of training and testing objects, separated into discrete cuboidal sets, continuous cuboidal sets, and large-scale irregular sets with various geometric characteristics, and specifying a container size.

 As our TOG reviewers suggested, although there have been numerous packing papers using RL for higher packing density, there is a lack of a **common** dataset to benchmark performance.
 We believe that having such a common benchmark would greatly facilitate research and comparison of different techniques.